stefanDeveloper/heiDGAF/docs/monitoring.rst

 .. code-block:: console

-   $ docker compose -f docker/docker-compose.datatests.yml up
+   $ HOST_IP=127.0.0.1 docker compose --profile datatest -f docker-compose.yml -f ./docker-compose/prod/docker-compose.datatest.yml up

 `Grafana` then shows one more dashboard view, `Datatests`, that shows the confusion matrix for a testing dataset.
+Make sure that you set the profile to `datatest` and use the additional docker-compose file ``docker-compose/prod/docker-compose.datatest.yml``.

 .. warning::